Financial Crimes Enforcement Network: History

-FinCEN was established by order of the Secretary of the Treasury (Treasury Order Numbered 105-08) on April 25, 1990.
-In May 1994, its mission was broadened to include regulatory responsibilities, and in October 1994 the Treasury Department's precursor of FinCEN, the Office of Financial Enforcement was merged with FinCEN.
-On September 26, 2002, after Title III of the PATRIOT Act was passed, Treasury Order 180-01 made it an official bureau in the Department of the Treasury.
+FinCEN was established by Treasury Order 105-08 on April 25, 1990.
+In May 1994, its mission expanded to involve regulatory responsibilities.
+In October 1994, Treasury's Office of Financial Enforcement merged with FinCEN.
+On September 26, 2002, after passage of Title III of the PATRIOT Act, Treasury Order 180-01 designated FinCEN as an official bureau within the Department of the Treasury.

-Since 1995, FinCEN employs the FinCEN Artificial Intelligence System (FAIS).
+Since 1995, FinCEN has employed the FinCEN Artificial Intelligence System (FAIS).